-The Inclusive Services Assessment and Guide for Wisconsin Public Libraries was produced by the Public Library Development Team
+The Inclusive Services Assessment and Guide for Wisconsin Public Libraries was produced by the Public Library Development Team.
+The beta version was released in Fall 2018, and the final version will be released in Spring 2019.

 This initial version, the first of its kind, was designed to have a period of response from the public library professional community.
-Input on every aspect of the document is welcome through December 31, 2018 and can be shared by individuals using this Google Form: https://goo.gl/forms/9se1jZagoaSMAiuj1.
+Input on every aspect of the document is welcome through December 31, 2018 via this Google Form: https://goo.gl/forms/9se1jZagoaSMAiuj1.

 The checklist is organized by areas of library service identified in the WI Public Library Standards.
 Each section provides a straightforward checklist that can be answered with Yes, No, In Progress, or Not Applicable.
 Scoreable responses to each checklist will provide a snapshot of current levels of inclusion.
 Supporting materials, such as the reflection worksheet (available now) and next-step suggestions (coming later), offer ways for individual libraries to evaluate existing assets and opportunities for growth and change.